-Fourteen datasets answer three questions — how power stays hidden, what the law permits, and who holds people.
-Behind them, a unified index of the US federal regulatory record.
+Sixteen datasets answer three questions — how power stays hidden, what the law permits, and who holds people.
+Behind them, a keyless index of US regulatory data from government sources, regulators/SROs, and derived indexes.

 Query any US company